ClemensElflein/xESC_YF_rev4-adapter/README.md

 ### Hardware Version Branding

-Starting with hardware version 2.0, the adapter maintains a **unified firmware build** for different hardware versions.
-For this the MCU needs to be branded by flashing a hardware config into the OTP area.
+Starting with hardware version 2.0, the adapters MCU needs to be branded by flashing a hardware config into the OTP area.

 #### Branding Process: